SafePal Price Down 15.8% Over Last Week (SFP)

-SafePal (CURRENCY:SFP) traded 3.1% lower against the US dollar during the 24 hour period ending at 0:00 AM E.T. on December 16th.
-Over the last seven days, SafePal has traded down 15.8% against the US dollar.
-One SafePal coin can currently be purchased for approximately $1.64 or 0.00003430 BTC on popular exchanges.
-SafePal has a market cap of $177.87 million and $37.99 million worth of SafePal was traded on exchanges in the last day.
+SafePal (CURRENCY:SFP) traded 1.2% higher against the US dollar during the 24-hour period ending at 12:00 PM E.T. on December 21st.
+SafePal has a total market capitalization of $160.83 million and approximately $26.43 million worth of SafePal was traded on exchanges in the last 24 hours.
+One SafePal coin can currently be purchased for $1.49 or 0.00003052 BTC on cryptocurrency exchanges.
+In the last seven days, SafePal has traded 15.8% lower against the US dollar.

 According to CryptoCompare, “Founded in 2018, SafePal is a cryptocurrency wallet that aims to provide a secure and user-friendly crypto management platform for the masses.
 SafePal provides hardware wallet and software wallet product lines, all paired and managed through the SafePal App, where users can easily store, manage, swap, trade, and grow their crypto wealth.
 SafePal supports 20 blockchains, including Binance Chain and Binance Smart Chain, 10,000 tokens, and NFT assets.
 It has integrated with Binance DEX, Binance Spot Trading, and all DApps on Ethererum, BSC and Tron networks.
 SafePal is also the first hardware wallet portfolio of Binance Labs. “